GrahamDumpleton/mod_wsgi/docs/user-guides/application-issues.rst

 it would inherit the user 'HOME' environment variable setting of the 'root' user.
-If however, Apache is started by a non privileged user via the 'sudo' command, it would inherit the 'HOME' environment variable of the user who started it, unless the '-H' option had been supplied to 'sudo'.
-In the case of the '-H' option being supplied, the 'HOME' environment variable of the 'root' user would again be used.
+If however, Apache is started by a non privileged user via the 'sudo' command, it would inherit the 'HOME' environment variable of the user who started it, unless the ``-H`` option had been supplied to 'sudo'.
+In the case of the ``-H`` option being supplied, the 'HOME' environment variable of the 'root' user would again be used.

 Because the value of the 'HOME' environment variable can vary based on how